justinbosscher/job-searches-to-estimate-traffic/README.md

 ## Project Description
 Sitting in traffic during a daily commute is an experience to which most can relate, and it has even become synonymous with the American way of life.
 It involves accidents, the loss of time spent idle, road rage, and pollution.
 As if to add insult to injury, all of this can be had for the price of a depreciating car, fuel, and insurance.
 For many, it is an inescapable reality that something more productive could be done during this time.
 Determinants of the number of miles that are driven each year include population, the quality and access to public transportation, the condition of the job market, fuel price levels, and more.
 New, digital technologies offer new vantage points from which researchers can observe and record human behavior.
 And, as social interactions take place online at an increasing rate, researchers are now able to observe human behavior in ways which might allow them to include new data in a model, as well as to measure and evaluate existing determinants used by previous models in new ways.
 The purpose of this study is to understand the significance these data might have when used to model the number of miles driven.
 The following question will be addressed: Does the number of online job searches affect the number miles driven?
 It is expected that the number of job searches reflects the level of employment and a decrease of employment should reduce commuter traffic, as well as, traffic associated with recreation and consumption.
 As part of this study, investigation will include the following hypothesis:

-H 0 : A greater number of online job searches does not result in fewer miles driven.
+$ {H}_0:$ A greater number of online job searches does not result in fewer miles driven.

-β = 0, p > 0.05
+$ β = 0, p > 0.05 $

 ## I. Data